Insurance for a Christmas Lights Installation Business

 - Number of employees

 - General aggregate limit

-Other Types Of Coverage Christmas Lights Installation Business Need
+Other Types of Coverage Christmas Lights Installation Businesses Need

 While general liability is the most important type of insurance to have, there are several other forms of coverage you should be aware of.
 Below are some other types of insurance all Christmas lights installation business should obtain: